Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

 \section{Uni-directional wave equations}

-Making only a single, well defined class of approximation I can now reduce the exact coupled bi-directional evolution of $\Vec{D}$ down to a single uni-directional first order wave equation.
-As with the complementary spatially propagated theory \cite{Kinsler-2010pra-fchhg}, I do not require a moving frame, a smooth envelope, or to assume inconvenient second order derivatives are somehow negligible, as was necessary in traditional treatments.
-The approximation is that the residual terms are weak compared to the (reference) $\pm \imath \Omega \Vec{D}$ term -- e.g. weak nonlinearity or orientation dependence.
-This enables me to assert that if I start with $\Vec{D}^-=0$, then $\Vec{D}^-$ will remain negligible.
-In this context, ``weak'' means that no significant change in the backward field is generated in a distance shorter than one wavelength (``slow evolution''); and that small effects do not build up gradually over propagation times of many periods (``no accumulation'').
+{We can now make a single, well defined class of approximation, and simplify the exact coupled bi-directional evolution of ${\pDfieldv}^\pm$ down to just one uni-directional first order wave equation.
+As with the complementary spatially propagated theory \cite{Kinsler-2010pra-fchhg}, this does not require a moving frame, a smooth envelope, or to assume inconvenient second order derivatives are somehow negligible, as was necessary in traditional treatments.
+The approximation assumes that the residual terms are weak in comparison to the (reference) $\pm \imath \Omega {\pDfieldv}$ term -- e.g. weak nonlinearity or orientation dependence.
+This means that I can assert that if we start with ${\pDfieldv}^-=0$, then ${\pDfieldv}^-$ will stay negligible.
+In this context, ``weak'' means that no significant change in the backward field is generated in a time shorter than one period (``slow evolution'');} and that small effects do not build up gradually over propagation times of many periods (``no accumulation'').

-\emph{Slow evolution} is where the size of the residual terms is much smaller than that of the underlying linear evolution -- i.e. smaller than $\Omega \Vec{D}$.
+\emph{Slow evolution} is where the size of the residual terms is much smaller than that of the underlying linear evolution -- i.e. smaller than $\Omega {\pDfieldv}$.
 This allows us to write down straightforward inequalities which need to be satisfied.
 It is important to note the close relationship between these and a good choice of $\Omega$, as discussed in subsection \ref{S-factorisation-beta}.
-If $\Omega$ is not a good enough match, there always be significant contributions from both forward and backward directed fields; and even if nothing ends up \emph{evolving} backwards, an ignored backward directed field will result in (e.g.) miscalculated nonlinear effects, since the total field $\Vec{D} = \Vec{D}^+ + \Vec{D}^-$ will be wrong.
+If $\Omega$ is not a good enough match, there always be significant contributions from both forward and backward directed fields; and even if nothing ends up \emph{evolving} backwards, an ignored backward directed field will result in (e.g.) miscalculated nonlinear effects, since the total field ${\pDfieldv} = {\pDfieldv}^+ + {\pDfieldv}^-$ will be wrong.